-In this section, we outline a general economic model of parenting that we will use to discuss parenting styles, skill formation, and neighborhood and peer effects below.
-What we mean by "economic model" is that we conceive of parenting decisions in the same way that economists conceive of any other decision: parents pursue particular objectives that are summarized by a utility function, they act rationally and purposefully in pursuing these objectives, and they are subject to various constraints such as limits to their financial resources, their knowledge, their time, and the underlying technology of child development.
+In this section, we outline a general economic model of parenting that we use below to discuss parenting styles, skill formation, and neighborhood and peer effects.
+What we mean by economic model is that we conceive of parenting decisions in the same way that economists conceive of any other decision: Parents pursue particular objectives that are summarized by a utility function; they act rationally and purposefully in pursuing these objectives; and they are subject to various constraints such as limits to their financial resources, their knowledge, their time, and the underlying technology of child development.
 Given that much of parenting is about parent-child interactions, the model also allows for children to have a say and take actions on their own.
-The main elements of the model are a combination of our earlier work on parenting style (Doepke and Zilibotti 2017) with the notion of a multistage production function for skill as in James Heckman's recent work with different coauthors (e.g., Cunha and Heckman 2007, Cunha, Heckman, and Schennach 2010).
+The main elements of the model are a combination of work on parenting style by Doepke & Zilibotti (2017) with the notion of a multistage production function for skills, as in James Heckman's recent work with different coauthors (e.g., Cunha & Heckman 2007, Cunha et al. 2010).

 In the model, we limit attention to a single parent and a single child.
 We start with the parent's objectives.
 The parent derives utility during two periods of adulthood, and also cares about the child.
-The value function that the parent seeks to maximize is given by:
+The value function that the parent seeks to maximize is given by

-$$V = U_1(C_1, L_1|A) + U_2(C_2, L_2|A) + Z\left((1-\gamma)v + \gamma\tilde{v}\right).$$ (1)
+$$V = U_1(C_1, L_1|A) + U_2(C_2, L_2|A) + Z[(1 - \gamma)v + \gamma \tilde{v}].$$ 1.

-We use the convention that upper-case variables refer to the parent, and lowercase variables to the child.
-Accordingly, C_t and L_t are the parent's consumption and leisure in period t, and A is a vector of preference parameters for the parent.
+We use the convention that upper-case variables refer to the parent, and lower-case variables to the child.
+Accordingly, $C_t$ and $L_t$ are the parent's consumption and leisure in period t, and A is a vector of preference parameters for the parent.
 The overall weight that the parent attaches to the welfare of the child is given by the parameter Z > 0.
 The parent derives utility from the child in two different ways.
-First, she cares about the child's actual lifetime utility v, i.e., the parent displays altruism, as in Gary Becker's work on dynastic utility (e.g., Becker and Barro 1988, Barro and Becker 1989).
-Second, we also allow for the possibility that the parent may evaluate the welfare of the child through a different function \tilde{v} that does not coincide with the true utility of the child.
-This feature captures paternalism, i.e., a utility derived form the child's choices and outcomes that reflects the parents own, distinct views on what is good for the child.
-Paternalistic preferences (and the related concept of imperfect empathy) play a central role in the economic literature on cultural transmission.5 The parameter γ measures the relative importance of altruism versus paternalism in the parent's preferences.
-We abstract from uncertainty during the two periods of adulthood, but the setup allows for shocks that affect the child before reaching adulthood.
+First, she cares about the child's actual lifetime utility v, i.e., the parent displays altruism, as in Gary Becker's work on dynastic utility (e.g., Becker & Barro 1988, Barro & Becker 1989).
+Second, we also allow for the possibility that the parent may evaluate the welfare of the child through a different function $\tilde{v}$ that does not coincide with the true utility of the child.
+This feature captures paternalism, i.e., a utility derived from the child's choices and outcomes that reflects the parent's own distinct views on what is good for the child.
+Paternalistic preferences (and the related concept of imperfect empathy) play a central role in the economic literature on cultural transmission.
+The parameter $\gamma$ measures the relative importance of altruism versus paternalism in the parent's preferences.
+We abstract from uncertainty during the two periods of adulthood, but the setup allows for shocks that affect the child before she reaches adulthood.
 The utility derived from the child is therefore an expected utility.

-The value function that the child seeks to maximize (and which enters in the parent's altruistic utility) is:
+The value function that the child seeks to maximize (and that enters into the parent's altruistic utility) is

-$$v = u_1(c_1, l_1|a_1) + u_2(c_2, l_2|a_2) + zV'.$$ (2)
+$$v = u_1(c_1, l_1|a_1) + u_2(c_2, l_2|a_2) + zV'.$$ 2.